Home

 We see any difficult feelings or actions associated with a conflict as symbols that we need a new way of responding to the situation or person.

-We acknowledge the fear and other difficult feelings associated with the conflict as an internal signal that something needs to be reconsidered and engaged with in order to create that new way of responding........ instead of taking actions that numb us to those feelings as we do in the conflict avoidance approaches, where conflict is treated as a competition or as a problem.
+We acknowledge the fear and other difficult feelings associated with the conflict as an internal signal that something needs to be reconsidered and engaged with in order to create that new way of responding........ instead of taking actions that numb us to those feelings as we do in the ineffective responses to conflict, where conflict is treated as a competition or as a problem to be avoided.

 When a thought hurts, that's the signal that it isn't true.